Juiced Hyperscorpion Review

 For the nitty-gritty details, here are the specs that talk about the performance, range, and practical capabilities of the HyperScorpion on and off the road.

 First off, it comes with a 1000W RetroBlade motor, which peaks at 1,800W of power.
-This is 33 percent stronger than the engine on the Scorpion and the Scrambler, which is what allows the HyperScorpion to reach speeds of up to 30+ mph.
-Right off the bat, that’s over the 28mph limit that class 3 e-bikes are limited to.
+This is 33 percent stronger than the engine on the Scorpion and the Scrambler, which is what allows the HyperScorpion to reach speeds of up to 30+ mph, which makes it one of the fastest ebikes you can buy.

 Not for the lack of technology, as displayed by Juiced with the HyperScorpion, but class 4 e-bikes have yet to be officially termed in the e-bike industry.
 Class 3 e-bikes are already close to being considered a motor vehicle, which requires a license and paperwork.